Mental Health and Special Populations

 We develop and provide local, market-centric data dashboards and analyses to provide the most comprehensive and accurate information on the unique attributes and relationships between data entities.
 These insights improve the ability to integrate and assess health data pipelines for providers, researchers, and population health organizations—so you can deepen your data reach.

-For the Clay Hunt Suicide Prevention for American Veterans Act, our mental health and data analytics professionals analyze more than nine mental health programs at the VA with millions of datasets, including clinical records, to develop an Annual Report to Congress on program effectiveness, cost effectiveness and patient satisfaction.
-This report also identifies and summarizes best practices in mental health care delivery, including a focus on virtual mental health services; and review of compliance with opioid and pain management prescriptions guidelines.
+Identifying what works and what doesn’t could help the federal government make the wisest investments in suicide prevention initiatives.
+For the Clay Hunt Suicide Prevention for American Veterans Act, we facilitate a panel review of best practices for suicide prevention programs.
+Our team of mental health and other professionals analyze more than nine national datasets, including clinical records, to develop the annual report to Congress that evaluates mental health, suicide prevention and substance use program outcomes, cost effectiveness and patient satisfaction and summarizes best practices in mental health care delivery, including a focus on virtual mental health services.
+We are also developing an annual report to Congress on VA’s compliance with opioid prescription practice guidelines.

-We provide project management, reporting, implementation and evaluation of VA suicide prevention programs in support of Executive Order 13861, PREVENTS Task Force and the implementation of suicide prevention initiatives related to the Roadmap, under the direction of the VA National Director of Suicide Prevention.
-After PREVENTS transition to OMHSP in April 2021, the Roadmap’s Agency Actions were realigned to focus on Veterans and our work continues to bolster the work done within the VA Suicide Prevention NOW program and the SP 2.0 strategies.
+We provide project management, reporting, implementation and evaluation of VA suicide prevention programs in support of PREVENTS and an ongoing Executive Order.
+In April 2021, PREVENTS transitioned to the Office under the direction of the VA National Director of Suicide Prevention.